• Skip to primary navigation

 • Cucumber Raita Recipe (Pakistani)

-Why you'll love this cucumber raita recipe
+Why you'll love this recipe

-• Only 10 minutes - Anything that takes only 10 minutes to put together is a win in my book!
+• Only 10 minutes: Anything that takes only 10 minutes to put together is a win in my book!

-Ingredient notes for cucumber raita
+Ingredient notes

-Please see the recipe card at the bottom of this post for the complete list of ingredients, with measurements and recipe instructions.
+Please refer to the recipe card at the bottom of this post for the complete list of ingredients, measurements, and detailed recipe instructions.

 Substitutions & variations

-• Mint cilantro raita - This is a popular variation of raita.
+• Mint cilantro raita: This is a popular variation of raita.
 A cilantro mint chutney is prepared and mixed with plain whipped yogurt to make a refreshing sauce.

-• Vegetable raita - Raita can be made with boiled potatoes, tomatoes, or even steamed shredded "lauki," a popular South Asian bottle gourd.
+• Vegetable raita: Raita can be made with boiled potatoes, tomatoes, or even steamed, shredded "lauki," a popular South Asian bottle gourd.

 Step-by-step instructions